Depok Baru railway station

 Depok Baru Station (DPB) or commonly known as Margonda Station is a class I railway station in Pancoran Mas, Depok, West Java, Indonesia.
 The station, which is located +93m above sea level, only serves KRL Commuterline services.

-The location of this station is very strategic, precisly behind the Depok Mayor's Office, ITC Depok, and the Margonda Depok Bus Terminal, which is opposite the Depok City Police Headquarters.
+It is located precisely behind Depok City Hall, ITC Depok shopping mall, and the Margonda Depok Bus Terminal, which is opposite the Depok City Police headquarters.

 The inauguration date of the Depok Baru Station is still unknown, but it was reported that the station was renovated in 1992.